UKHomeOffice/taskflow/documents/design-overview.md

 It is expected that authentication would not be in scope for this module, but integrations for some common authentication services should be provided so that implementations can integrate with any authentication provider.

 In the first instance, it is expected that a keycloak integration would be provided.

+The management of user roles _might_ be included here, in particular to support authentication services which do not also provide management of user roles, or for cases where the user roles might not be directly translatable.

 ## User interface